NVE/terrain-change-detection-pc/docs/CONFIGURATION_GUIDE.md

 - Set `detection.c2c.max_distance` to enable streaming C2C; the tile halo uses this radius.
 - Indices are not tracked in streaming mode (set to `-1`); distances and summary stats are returned.
 - If a tile has no target points in its halo, distances for that tile’s sources are set to `inf` and logged.

+See docs/ALGORITHMS.md for algorithm-specific guidance on C2C tiling, halos, and classification.